 And while you eat, you can watch clips from popular primetime shows from around 1955 (in black and white, of course).

 Keep in mind that the waiters and waitresses have been known to nag customers to “Finish every last bite” and “Take your elbows off the table” (all meant in good fun!).

 If you like character dining, then consider a meal at Hollywood & Vine!

 At breakfast, you can enjoy Disney Junior Play n’ Dine.
 You’ll be able to see a few of your favorite Disney Junior characters.
-The breakfast includes shared pastries, such as mini muffins and caramel monkey bread.
-You’ll also enjoy an individually plated entrée, like a plant-based frittata, four-egg omelets or all-you-care-to-enjoy house-made pancakes.
+The breakfast buffet includes classic favorites, like Mickey waffles, eggs benedict, and an omelet station.
+There are also some specialty offerings, like brioche french toast with banana’s fosters sauce, plant-based frittata, and salmon and bagel casserole.

 For lunch and dinner, try Minnie’s Seasonal Dining.
 These are themed events that relate to upcoming holidays or seasons (for example, in October, the theme is Halloween).
 Minnie Mouse and a few of her friends will stop by, in seasonal attire (in October, they’re wearing Halloween costumes).
-You’ll start with a shared salad, and then you can choose your own entrée and dessert.
-Entrées include items like spice-rubbed pork loin, macaroni and cheese with shrimp, and seared fresh salmon with grain mustard-beurre blanc.
+This buffet is extensive and includes salad, fruit, multiple protein selections, side dishes, and desserts.

 Whether it’s the Disney Junior or Minnie event, you’ll pay one set price (per person) for your meal.